Quincunx271/assert/readme.md

 **Note:** This function signature is extremely likely to change in the future

+It is Undefined Behavior if the handler does return.

 You can also call the handlers directly, which act as a failing assertion.
 To obtain a `qcx::assert_info`, you can call `QCX_ASSERT_INFO(message)`, where message is convertible to `std::string_view`, and one will be constructed with